UoaWDCC/wdcc-mern-template/README.md

 To deploy the production application run `vercel --prod ` in the root folder. (you will need to setup a vercel account)

 You will need to complete
-* Access keys for Auth0 and vercel in .env and vercel.conf
+* Access keys for Auth0 and vercel in .env.local and vercel.conf
 * prod url for app in .env, vercel.conf and Auth0 web app configuration.